 Nokia, the industry's largest producer of mobile phones, estimates year-on-year sales growth for the second quarter in 2001 will be somewhat below 10 percent, compared with the company's earlier estimate of 20 percent.

-While market ramifications will lead to slower-than-anticipated growth in Nokia's sales, the company expects its mobile phone business will continue to grow significantly faster than the overall market during 2001.
+While market ramifications will lead to slower-than-anticipated growth in Nokia's sales, the company believes that its mobile phone business will continue to grow significantly faster than the overall market during 2001.